stencila/stencila/schema/Person.schema.md

 `Person` is analagous, and structurally similar to, the JATS [`<contrib>`](https://jats.nlm.nih.gov/archiving/tag-library/1.1/element/contrib.html) element:

-> A journal author `<contrib>` links to a number of JATS elements which
-> are also properties of `Person` in Stencila schema.
+A journal author `<contrib>` links to a number of JATS elements which are also properties of `Person` in Stencila Schema.
 These JATS elements are:

 | Stencila Schema | JATS            |
 |-----------------|-----------------|